fionawakeup/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-In this project, I built a Neural Network to realize Credit Card Fraud Detection.
+In this project, I built a Neural Network to detect credit card fraudulent transactions.
 Classic Machine Learning models are implemented as baseline models in this study.
 Baseline machine Learning models include:
 * Logistic Regression
 * Decision Tree